kimjaydot/NEXT-Financial/README.md

 # NEXT Financial Group, Inc.

 These are websites I built for NEXT Financial Group, Inc. and NEXT Representatives.
-Some of these websites are are no longer in use or have been changed last time I worked on them.
+Some of these websites are no longer in use or have been changed last time I worked on them.

 ## Websites

 ### NEXT Financial Group, Inc.
 [NEXT](http://www.nextfinancial.com)

 An independent broker/dealer offering back office support and ownership opportunities for financial advisors.
+HI HI HI

 ### JC + 1, January 2011
 [JCPLUS1](http://www.jcplus1.com)